 Sandeep Arora is a doctoral student in the McCombs Marketing Department at the University of Texas at Austin.
-Before he joined the Ph.D. program, Sandeep held various managerial positions in ICICI Bank and GE Capital.
-His eight-year experience in the Indian financial services industry sparked his interest in marketing strategy.
-Sandeep is particularly interested in studying the new challenges and opportunities offered by emerging technologies.
+Before joining the Ph.D. program, Sandeep held various managerial positions in ICICI Bank and GE Capital.
+His 8 year experience in the Indian financial services industry sparked his interest in marketing strategy.
+He is particularly interested in studying the challenges and opportunities offered by emerging technologies.
 Sandeep has a bachelor's degree in Engineering from The Technological Institute of Textile and Sciences, and a master's degree in Business Administration from Management Development Institute, India.

 Email Eunjoo Han

 Eunjoo Han is a doctoral student in Marketing (Consumer Behavior track)at the University of Texas at Austin.
 She received a BBA (a minor in Economics) and a M.S. in Marketing at Yonsei University, South Korea.
 She also has two years of work experience as a business consultant at Accenture.
 She investigates players' motivation mechanism in competitive goal pursuit, a role of incidental emotions in product consumption goals, physical distance and one's motivation to help good causes (i.e., pro-social behaviors), and the Fundamental Attribution Error in morality.